linode/docs/docs/security/securing-your-server.md

         sudo systemctl start iptables && sudo systemctl start ip6tables sudo systemctl enable iptables && sudo systemctl enable ip6tables

-4. Apply the `pre-network.conf` fix from the [ArchWiki](https://wiki.archlinux.org/index.php/Iptables#Configuration_and_usage) so iptables starts before the nework is up.
+4. Apply the `pre-network.conf` fix from the [ArchWiki](https://wiki.archlinux.org/index.php/Iptables#Configuration_and_usage), so iptables starts before the network is up.

 For more info on using iptables in Arch, see its Wiki entries for [iptables](https://wiki.archlinux.org/index.php/Iptables) and a [Simple Stateful Firewall](https://wiki.archlinux.org/index.php/Simple_stateful_firewall).